inbzar/docs/apps/docs/content/modules/orders/claims.md

 ## How are Claims Created

-Claims are created in Medusa by an admin (typically a merchant).
+Claims are created in InBzar by an admin (typically a merchant).
 They are created on an order, and depending on the claim’s type the admin can specify details like the amount to be refunded, or the items to be returned and the new items to replace them.

 You can create a claim either using the [Create Claim API Route](https://docs.medusajs.com/api/admin#orders_postordersorderclaims) or using the `ClaimService`'s [create method](../../references/services/classes/services.ClaimService.mdx#create).
 This section explains the process within the Create Claim API Route, with a focus on the `create` method.